Brain Tumor Sequence Registration (BraTS-Reg) Challenge: Establishing Correspondence between Pre-Operative and Follow-up MRI

 The validation data will be provided to the participants as scan pairs of baseline and follow-up with landmarks provided only for the follow-up scan.
 Participants will submit coordinates of warped landmark locations in the baseline scan.
 Also, they will be called to upload their method in a containerized way for evaluation on testing data.

 Participants will have to evaluate their methods on the training and validation datasets, and submit short paper describing their method and results.
 The organizers will review the paper for sufficient details required to understand and reproduce the algorithm.
-The challenge participants will be given a chance with the option to extend their individual papers, and hence publish their methods in IEEE Xplore proceedings (Pending exact process by the ISBI organizers).
+The challenge participants will be given a chance with the option to extend their individual papers, and hence publish their methods in Springer LNCS proceedings.

 Joint post-conference journal paper